Douglas Harding: "Headlessness"

-Following this breakthrough, Harding gradually began to share this way of "seeing" more widely.
-In the late 1960s and early 1970s Harding developed his "experiments".
-Harding described these experiments as 'a breakthrough' in terms of making easily available the experience of 'who we really are', our true nature - which is "No-thing and Everything".
+Following this breakthrough, Harding gradually began sharing his approach to perception and self-awareness with a wider audience.
+In the late 1960s and early 1970s, he developed a series of practical exercises he called "experiments".
+He described these as a significant development in making the direct experience of one’s true nature—what he referred to as being both “No-thing and Everything”—accessible to others.
 Harding was emphatic that people tested out his claims for themselves - "you are the sole and final authority on you".
 He rejected the role of 'guru', always pointing others back to themselves.
 "Look for yourself".
 Harding said of this meditation, "While it lasts, this is an all-or-nothing (actually, an All-and- Nothing) meditation which can't be done badly."

-Sam Harris, in his book Waking Up: A Guide to Spirituality Without Religion, interprets Harding's assertion that he has no head by stating that Harding’s words "must be read in the first-person sense; the man was not claiming to have been literally decapitated.
+Sam Harris, in his book Waking Up: A Guide to Spirituality Without Religion, interprets Harding's assertion that he has no head by stating that Harding's words "must be read in the first-person sense; the man was not claiming to have been literally decapitated.
 From a first-person point of view, his emphasis on headlessness is a stroke of genius that offers an unusually clear description of what it's like to glimpse the nonduality of consciousness".

 Harding taught several techniques to help readers attain this experience.
 The first one is a pointing exercise: "Point to your feet, legs, belly, chest, then to what's above that.
 Go on looking at what your finger's now pointing to.
 Looking at what?"

 Other work

-As well as writing many books and articles and developing experiments to demonstrate the concept of “Headlessness”, Harding also designed his Youniverse Explorer model, which models the layers of our body/mind, from the galaxy to particles, and includes at the centre of all these layers a clear sphere, symbolising one's True Nature - one's No-face.
+In addition to writing numerous books and articles and developing his “Headlessness” experiments, Harding also created the Youniverse Explorer—a model illustrating the layered structure of the body and mind, from the scale of galaxies down to particles.
+At the center of these layers is a clear sphere, representing one’s True Nature, or “No-face.”

 Harding travelled widely, sharing the concepts of “Seeing” and “Headlessness”, as described in his most popular book, “On Having No Head: Zen and the Rediscovery of the Obvious”.
-In 1996, Richard Lang and Harding founded the Sholland Trust, a charity created to help share Harding's vision of “The Headless Way”.
-In the 1990s and early 2000s Harding travelled and gave workshops with his second wife, Catherine.
+In 1996, he and Richard Lang founded the Sholland Trust, a charity created to help share Harding's teachings, known as “The Headless Way”.
+During the 1990s and early 2000s, Harding conducted workshops alongside his second wife, Catherine.

-Harding was married twice and had two sons and a daughter.
-He died at Nacton near Ipswich, England.
+He was married twice and had two sons and a daughter.
+He died in Nacton, near Ipswich, England.